John Forbes-Sempill, 18th Lord Sempill: Life

 He was the son of William Forbes-Sempill, 17th Lord Sempill, and Frances Emily Abercromby, the daughter of Sir Robert Abercromby, 5th Baronet, and succeeded to the titles on the death of his father in 1905, prior to which he was known by the courtesy title "Master of Sempill".
 In addition to two sisters, he was the eldest of five brothers, four of whom served in the military; Douglas, a Major in the Seaforth Highlanders, was killed on the North-West Frontier of India in 1908, whilst Robert, a Lieutenant with the Gordon Highlanders, was killed near Festubert in northern France during the Great War.
 The youngest of the four, Arthur, served with the Royal Navy and survived the Battle of Jutland.
 A fifth brother, William, died in infancy.

 After studying at Eton, he joined the 3rd (Militia) Battalion of the Gordon Highlanders in 1883, then transferred to the Queen's Own Cameron Highlanders in 1885.
 After service in the Sudan, he transferred to the Army Service Corps in 1894, then transferred into the Black Watch in 1894.
-He served with the Lovat Scouts and then the Black Watch in the Second Boer War, and only left South Africa after the end of the war, in late July 1902.
+He served with the Lovat Scouts and then the Black Watch in the Second Boer War, where he was an adjutant of volunteers from his regiment.
+He left South Africa after the end of the war, in late July 1902.
 He would later go on to command the 8th Battalion Black Watch in the First World War, where he was severely wounded at the Battle of Loos and mentioned in despatches.
 Colonel Lord Sempill was badly wounded near Fosse No.8, and lay, his legs paralysed, until bearers were able to carry him back.

 His orderly, corporal W. Smith service number 3/3133, lay all day in the open with him, and assisted in carrying him in at dusk.

 He later claimed to have been the first man from Kitchener's Army to land in France; he had leapt ashore before the troopship had tied up at the dock.
 He later served in the House of Lords as a Scottish representative peer, and was later the chairman of the Aberdeenshire Territorial Army Association, the Honorary Colonel of the 5th Battalion Gordon Highlanders - his brother Robert's battalion - and an aide-de-camp to King George V. He was buried at the Forbes of Fintray burial vault, St Meddan's Church, Aberdeenshire.